turusan-asak/turusan-asak/README.md

 Data Science Reseacher
 ----------------------

-I graduated from the geology engineering department at Istanbul Technical University.
+I graduated from the geological engineering department at Istanbul Technical University.
 I have been introduced to data science due to the stability analyzes I made in my graduation project.
 Afterward, I attended many online courses and certificate programs in order to improve myself in this field.
 I am developing my studies using Phyton and SQL programming languages.
 Later in my career, I want to become more equipped in machine learning and data science.

 * 🌍  I'm based in İstanbul, Türkiye
 * ✉️  You can contact me at [turusanasakwork@gmail.com](mailto:turusanasakwork@gmail.com)